 Any operational instruction that has been issued can only be revoked by a European instruction n°4 explicitly referring to the unique identification of the instruction to be revoked.

-Any information contained in a European instruction must be given a single identifier.

 3. Delivery of the operational instruction

 A European instruction includes information delivered electronically, verbally, physically on paper or as verbal instructions to be written down by the train driver or by other safe methods of communication with the same level of information.